 In VFL, as illustrated in Figure~\ref{fig:vertical_gnns}, at each training round, each client, say $A$, receives from the server the partial gradients $\nabla H_A$ of the loss $l$ concerning the embeddings generated by its local model.
 Then, the client uses them to generate the gradients $\nabla W$ for its local model as follows ($CE=$ cross-entropy, $SM=$ \textit{softmax}):

 Since the server calculates the gradients using the real labels, $RealLabels$, in the loss, we argue that the adversary can exploit the received gradients to conduct an attack during the training phase and extract useful information about them.
-The attacker's behavior may vary depending on their knowledge of the architecture and the number of classes used for the classification.
+The approach may vary depending on the attacker's knowledge of the model architecture and the number of classes used for the classification.